-A closer look at what happened leading up to the election explains it.
+The party A closer look at what happened leading up to the election explains it.
 A group of CAF delegates weren’t pleased with Hayatou’s authoritarian style, and plotted to overthrow him.
 Another who wasn’t pleased with Hayatou, because he resisted reforms from FIFA and was hard to control, was Gianni Infantino.
 A collaboration is supposed to have started already during the FIFA congress in Mexico in May 2016, but a meeting in Nigeria the following month seems to have been arranged specifically for this purpose.
 Among those who attended the meeting were seventeen presidents of national associations who later turned out to be Ahmad’s first outspoken supporters, and FIFA’s secretary general Fatma Samoura.

 The involvement of the FIFA president became more apparent, however, when he attended the birthday party of flamboyant Phillip Chiyangwa, president of the Zimbabwean FA, a month before the elections in Ethiopia.
 The party was another poorly disguised assembly of Ahmad supporters, as video footage from the party showed Chiyangwa chanting that “Hayatou is going down”.
 Infantino, who initially came to Africa for a summit in South Africa, and and scheduled visiting two other African nations, ended up going to nine in what was a poorly disguised campaign for Ahmad.
 This prompted CAF’s secretary general Hicham El-Amrani to file a letter of complaint, and insinuated that the presence of Infantino was clearly undue.
 In the days leading up to the election, FIFA’s review committee, which evaluates the eligibility of candidates, received a torrent of claims from both sides, who looked to eliminate rivals before election day.

-In Addis Abeba, where this magazine was present, we saw Infantino active in the corridors through his consigliere Mattias Grafström and FIFA’s head of development for CAF, Veron Mosengo-Omba.
+Rumours of bribery In Addis Abeba, where this magazine was present, we saw Infantino active in the corridors through his consigliere Mattias Grafström and FIFA’s head of development for CAF, Veron Mosengo-Omba.
 The latter is a close friend of Infantino.
 Mosengo-Omba, known as just Veron, who once had been fired from FIFA for ‘gross incompetence’, was brought back into the organisation by Infantino himself after the Swiss-Italian became FIFA president.
 CAF had not accredited Veron Mosengo-Omba in Addis Abeba.
 They accused him of exploiting his power to influence the elections, as he could stop or open the payments of development money to federations.
 To Josimar, several sources claimed that Veron even rented two hotel rooms to hand out cash bribes in order to secure votes the night before the election.

 The links between Ahmad and Infantino goes back to when the current FIFA president campaigned for his own presidency.
 Upon visiting Madagascar, he not only met Ahmad, who served as minister of the fishery.
 He also met Fatma Samoura, who was a UN commissioner on the island, and heavily involved in local politics to remedy a collapsed economy.